Time wasters at work aren’t just a minor inconvenience — they’re a serious drain on your business’s productivity and bottom line.

 Repetitive tasks like data entry or manual reporting can consume valuable time that could be better spent on more strategic activities, contributing significantly to time wasters in the workplace.

-• Automate repetitive tasks: Use automation tools to handle mundane tasks, such as data entry or reporting.
+- Automate repetitive tasks: Use automation tools or an automatic time tracker to handle mundane tasks, such as data entry or reporting.
 Hubstaff integrates with various automation platforms to reduce time spent on these tasks, freeing up employees for higher-value work and eliminating these time wasters.

 6. Social media